Lease Negotiation

-The lease controls everything — your occupancy costs, your business value, and whether your restaurant can be sold.
+The lease controls everything.
+Your occupancy costs, your business value, and whether your business can be sold.
 We make sure it works for you.

-The Lease Is the Most Important Document in Any Restaurant Deal
+The Lease Is the Most Important Document in Any Business Deal

-Every restaurant operates on leased space.
+Every brick-and-mortar business operates on leased or owned space.
 That lease dictates your monthly occupancy costs, defines what you can and cannot do with the property, determines whether you can sell the business, and directly affects what a buyer will pay for it.
-A great restaurant with a bad lease is a liability.
-A mediocre restaurant with a strong lease has real, transferable value.
+A great business with a bad lease is a liability.
+A mediocre business with a strong lease has real, transferable value.

-Smith Allen Group provides lease negotiation services built specifically for restaurant and food service operators across Southern California.
+Smith Allen Group provides lease negotiation services for business operators across Southern California.
+Restaurants, laundromats, salons, car washes, retail stores, service companies, and everything in between.
 Whether you are signing a new lease, renewing an existing one, assigning a lease during a business sale, or simply need a professional review of what you already have, we represent your interests at the negotiating table.

-Signing a new restaurant lease is not like leasing office space or retail.
-Restaurant tenants have requirements that landlords and their attorneys do not always anticipate — and if those requirements are not addressed in the lease, you will either pay to fix them later or discover you cannot operate the way you planned.
+Signing a commercial lease for a specialized business is not like leasing office space.
+Every industry has infrastructure requirements, buildout considerations, and use provisions that generic leases don't address.
+If those requirements aren't covered in the lease, you will either pay to fix them later or discover you cannot operate the way you planned.

-A restaurant lease needs to address infrastructure and use requirements that are unique to food service.
-We negotiate these provisions on your behalf:
+A commercial lease for a specialized business needs to address infrastructure and use requirements that are unique to that operation.
+We negotiate these provisions on your behalf, regardless of your industry.

 Financial Terms We Negotiate